Prepare your Swamp Cooler for the winter

 Step 6: Cover your swamp cooler or evaporative cooler and cover the vent inside your house:

 A quality cover will protect your swamp cooler or evaporative cooler against the attack of pests like critters, rodents, and moles and prevent them from building their nests inside it.
-The cover will also protect your swamp cooler or evaporative cooler against harsh weather elements like snow, storm, rain, and fog.
-You can easily find swamp cooler or evaporative cooler covers made out of different materials and different sizes and colors online and at your local stores.
+The cover will also protect your swamp cooler or evaporative cooler against harsh weather elements like snow, storms, rain, and fog.
+You can easily find swamp cooler or evaporative cooler covers made of different materials, sizes, and colors online and at your local stores.

-If your swamp cooler or evaporative cooler has a unique size, shape, or structure, you can order a custom-designed cover from your local tailor.
+If your swamp or evaporative cooler has a unique size, shape, or structure, you can order a custom-designed cover from your local tailor.
 But you must never show laziness in this matter.
-You must make sure that the material you purchase for the cover is weather-resistant and water-resistant.
+You must ensure that the material you purchase for the cover is weather-resistant and water-resistant.

-Another essential part that you must make sure is wholly covered throughout the winter season is the vent, which brings the cold air from your swamp cooler or evaporative cooler into your house.
+Another essential part you must ensure is wholly covered throughout the winter season is the vent, which brings the cold air from your swamp cooler or evaporative cooler into your house.
 If you forget or leave this vent open by mistake, you will face two significant losses:

 - Cold and chilly air from outside will keep entering your house

 - You are using heating systems to increase the temperature of your house.
-In this way, you will have to spend a lot on gas to make the indoor temperature comfortable, which will lead to high energy costs.
+This means you will have to spend a lot on gas to make the indoor temperature comfortable, which will lead to high energy costs.

-To cover the vent that brings the cold air of your swamp cooler or evaporative cooler into your house, you must use a strong piece of cardboard that is cut carefully in proper size and thickness.
+To cover the vent that brings the cold air of your swamp cooler or evaporative cooler into your house, you must use a strong piece of cardboard cut carefully to the proper size and thickness.
 It would be best if you hammered strong and reliable nails into it that can resist the pressure of the wind.

 Final remarks

-To sum up this blog post, I will say that the winterization of your swamp cooler or evaporative cooler will ensure its proper functioning when you need it for the summer season.
+To sum up this blog post, winterizing your swamp cooler or evaporative cooler will ensure its proper functioning when you need it for the summer season.